• Skip to main content

 Consider If You Qualify for a SEP IRA

-The challenge with traditional IRAs and Roth IRAs is that you can only contribute $5,500 per year (if you’re under 50) to these accounts — meaning you can fund and max them both out at the same time.
+The challenge with traditional IRAs and Roth IRAs is that you can only contribute a small amount to these accounts each year.

-You can have both accounts in your name and you can contribute to both, but the total amount you contribute cannot exceed $5,500.
+You can have both accounts in your name and you can contribute to both, but the total amount you contribute cannot exceed the annual limit.

 In other words, you can put $2,000 in your traditional IRA and $3,500 in a Roth.
 But you can’t put $3,500 in each account because you would exceed the $5,500 max contribution limit.